cryptolandtech/moonlet-core/README.md

 npm run stop-all-rpcs
 ```

-## adding support for new blockchains
+## Adding support for new blockchains

 Fork this repo.